-Type of Name of Time of Impact Fee Time of Impact Fee Development Impact Fee Assessment Collection Residential subdivision School District Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit Public Safety Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit Recreational Facility Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit New Road Issuance of subdivision approval Release of road performance bond Residential (not part of new subdivision) School District Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit Public Safety Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit Recreational Facility Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit New Road Not applicable Not applicable Commercial / Industrial Site Plan School District Not applicable Not applicable Public Safety Issuance of Site Plan or Amended Site Plan approval Issuance of the 1st Business Certificate of Occupancy for the new structures and/or additions on the site plan Recreational Facility Not applicable Not applicable New Road Applicable only if site plan has a new proposed Town-owned road, assessment at Site Plan approval Applicable only if site plan has a new proposed Town-owned road, collection at new road performance bond release appeal.
+Type of Name of Time of Impact Fee Time of Impact Fee Development Impact Fee Assessment Collection Residential subdivision School District Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit Public Safety Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit Recreational Facility Issuance of subdivision approval Issuance of Occupancy Permit for each dwelling unit New Road Issuance of subdivision approval Release of road performance bond Residential (not part of new subdivision) School District Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit Public Safety Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit Recreational Facility Issuance of Building Permit for each dwelling unit Issuance of Occupancy Permit for each dwelling unit New Road Not applicable Not applicable Commercial / Industrial Site Plan School District Not applicable Not applicable Public Safety Issuance of Site Plan or Amended Site Plan approval Issuance of the 1st Business Certificate of Occupancy for the new structures and/or additions on the site plan Recreational Facility Not applicable Not applicable New Road Applicable only if site plan has a new proposed Town-owned road, assessment at Site Plan approval Applicable only if site plan has a new proposed Town-owned road, collection at new road performance bond release to mean an appeal of all applicable impact fees.
+Each impact fee must have its own individual appeal.
 The Planning Board may accept or reject the fee payer's alternate impact fee calculation by a majority vote of Planning Board members present at a regular or special meeting of the Planning Board.
 The Planning Board in consensus with the fee payer may modify the submitted alternate calculation to one that is mutually acceptable.
 In all cases, acceptance as submitted, modified, and mutually agreed to, or rejection as submitted, the Planning Board will notify the fee payer of any action taken in writing.